srujana207/aws-bootcamp-2023/README.md

 # AWS Cloud Project Bootcamp

-Attended a bootcamp to familarize with AWS platform.
+Attended cloud bootcamp to familarize with AWS platform.

-Familiarised with
+Familiarised with:
-MFA
+>MFA
-Organization and IAM used for creating and controlling multiple accounts with set rules and constraints for end-users AWS CLI
+>Organization and IAM used for creating and controlling multiple accounts with set rules and constraints for end-users
+>AWS CLI
-Billing for enabling alerts and setting budget
+>Billing for enabling alerts and setting budget

 The `/journal` directory contains